-The first hour of shopping on Tuesdays and Wednesdays is reserved for vulnerable shoppers including seniors aged 65 and up.
+The first hour of shopping on Tuesdays is reserved for vulnerable shoppers including seniors aged 65 and up.

-Target receives new shipments every morning except on Sunday.
-There is no order to what items will be restocked on which days, however.
-There is no guarantee when high-demand items will be restocked since that heavily relies on the manufacturers.
+Target gets new shipments every morning except on Sunday, but there’s no order as to what items will be restocked on which days, and no guarantee when high-demand items will be restocked since that relies heavily on the manufacturers.

 Learn more of KCL’s tips on shopping at CVS Pharmacy during the coronavirus pandemic.

-If you’d like your order delivered, Shipt for Target will deliver to your home.
-Shipt delivery windows are updated regularly, and Shipt shoppers are encouraged to leave your delivery at your door to make the process contactless.
+If you want your order delivered, Shipt for Target offers same day delivery.
+Shipt delivery windows are updated regularly, and delivery is contactless (they leave it at the door.)
 It costs $9.99 to use Shipt, or sign up for a Shipt annual membership and get a free four-week trial.
 There is no commitment to continue the service after the trial period.